Creating a custom project

 OpenRemote Dependencies

-- java modules - see maven repo (TODO)
+- Java modules - see Maven Central

-- UI components - see npm
+- UI components - see npmjs

 Custom Project Template

-; you can clone this repo as a starting point for a new custom project, the layout of this repo is as follows:
+The custom-project repo acts as a template for a custom project that uses the OpenRemote dependencies; you can clone this repo as a starting point for a new custom project, the layout of this repo is as follows:

 /deployment